-Students will be introduced to professional expectations for written communication in the workplace and on the Web.
-Students will develop an understanding of purpose and audience while writing and revising a variety of goal-oriented projects.
+or SAT scores fall below specific thresholds (see Basic Writing Assessment) may be required to enroll concurrently in projects.
 In preparation for a research project, students will develop a variety of texts, including memos, letters, analytical reports, presentation and proposals.
 Prerequisite: Successful completion of ENG 111.